skotzko/oldblog/_posts/2013-05-30-style-without-substance-is-a-blatant-lie.md

 Here's what got me thinking...

-## Is It Fair to Judge a Book by Its Cover?
+## Is it fair to judge a book by its cover?
 An acquaintance of mine from years ago recently published a book.
 I saw a very excited post on Facebook about it, overwhelmed with emotion about the book "hitting the bestseller list."
 I was curious and excited because I like this person and wanted to see what he had made, so I clicked through to check it out.
 Immediately, my bullshit meter started pinging based on the design of the website and book.
 But I wanted to give it a chance.
 After all, he was self-publishing this book, and maybe he'd had to create the collateral himself (he's not a designer).
 So I bought the book, hoping there was more substance than there was style.

 <a name="morelink"></a>